Dwolla/dwolla-typescript/docs/models/operations/createlabelledgerentryrequestbody.md

 # CreateLabelLedgerEntryRequestBody

-Parameters to create label ledger entry
+Parameters to create a label ledger entry

 ## Example Usage